Need Bankruptcy and Foreclosure Help?

 More Than 30 Years’ Experience – A Firm Whose Focus is Bankruptcy Law

 Whether you are a debtor or creditor, big corporation or small business, an individual or a lawyer looking for local expertise to help a client in Missouri or Kansas, our attorneys have the experience and knowledge to handle your case and conduct proceedings in a professional and timely manner.
-Our attorneys are bankruptcy professionals – we do not handle divorces, criminal work or personal injuries . . . our focus is on our bankruptcy practice.
+Our attorneys are bankruptcy professionals.
+This is because we do not handle divorces, criminal work or personal injuries . . . our focus is on our bankruptcy practice.
 Call us, and we can help ensure that the entire bankruptcy process is conducted smoothly and with as little burden on you as possible.
-If you are facing losing your home, our Kansas City foreclosure lawyers can help you by letting you know your options to avoid or best deal with foreclosure.
+Additionally, if you are facing losing your home, our Kansas City foreclosure lawyers can help you by letting you know your options to avoid or best deal with foreclosure.

 The Sader Law Firm:

-- Takes pride in being a local Kansas City firm devoted to personalized service at reasonable rates
+- Takes pride in being a local Kansas City bankruptcy law firm devoted to personalized service at reasonable rates

 - Licensed in all bankruptcy courts in Missouri and Kansas